Bill-Remy/School_District_Analysis/README.md

 <img src="Resources/performance by type after.png" alt="Resources/performance by type after.png" width="500">

 There was not a measurable impact to the performance schores by type of shcool after removing the THS Freshman data.

+#  Summary

+-    Replacing the THS Freshman scores with null values:
+    -    Had very little impact at the District level - overall scores changed only slightly
+    -    Thomas High School percentage passing values dropped measurably
+    -
+    -    Scores by size of school and type did not change